A customer success strategy is all about helping customers achieve their goals. It’s built on the idea that, when your customers win, you win too.

 Customer Success means helping your customers get what they need from their purchase.
 It’s about making sure customers are happy with the value they get from you.
 A customer success strategy outlines the actions you’ll take to keep customers moving toward their goals throughout their relationship with you.

 It can include elements like onboarding, proactive engagement, education and training, success metrics, retention and churn management, customer feedback and communication, team and technology, and continuous improvement.

 It’s an ongoing effort, too.
 Early on, customer success can help you engage potential clients and pitch your product or service.
 Once they buy, you can focus on getting them up to speed so they see the immediate value of what you offer.
 And over their time with you, you’ll build a deeper relationship that results in renewals, increased sales, and perhaps even referrals!

 Customer success comes to life when your entire organization is on board with your strategy – which means it’ll likely need buy-in and commitment from a wide range of departments.
 That could include everyone from marketing and sales to finance and product development.

 Finally, a customer success strategy is a living, breathing initiative.
-It’s a good idea to revisit it now and then based on the feedback you receive from within your organization and from your customers at large.
+It’s a good idea to revisit it now and then based on feedback you receive from within your organization and from your customers at large.